-Once extremely rare, white pumpkins were bred as albino breeds from pumpkin growers and scientists.
-While they look quite different from orange pumpkins, they are all cultivars of the squash plants and they are not botanically considered different plants.
+Once extremely rare, white pumpkins were bred as albino breeds by pumpkin growers and scientists.
+While they look quite different from orange pumpkins, they are all cultivars of squash plants and they are not botanically considered different plants.
 They are instead just an albino variant of the same plant, Cucurbita pepo.

 Common White Pumpkin Cultivars